 Granular data collection is only useful when you can maintain that data for a sufficient time frame.
 Some monitoring solutions may average and consolidate historical data over time for storage reasons.
 This results in a lesser understanding of historical events.
 It also weakens your ability to forecast future capacity needs with accuracy.
 Many organizations seek a performance monitoring platform that maintains a year of as-polled data.
 You should not have to invest in extra storage capacity to do this.

-Once you’ve collected the broadest set of performance data at the required granularity, it’s time to establish a baseline for “normal” performance.
-Your performance monitoring platform should do this automatically for every metric you collect.
-This includes baselines for unstructured data, such as logs.
+Once you’ve collected the broadest set of performance data at the required granularity, it’s time to establish a baseline for “normal”

 Baselines provide a historical reference point for every 15 minute time frame, every day of the week.
-With baselines, you can compare real-time infrastructure performance to historical norms.
+With baselines, you can compare real-time network and infrastructure performance to historical norms.
 You’re also able to view capacity trends and deviations that cause performance-impacting events.

 Virtualized data centers with rapid elasticity make baseline technology that much more important.
 Users may provision and retire resources commensurate with demand and without human intervention.
 This rapid fluctuation in your environment presents monitoring challenges.
 It’s imperative to understand what normal looks like at any given moment.
 Baselines then become your basis for a more effective alerting method.